incubyte/incubyte.github.io/content/blog/earning-confidence-through-craft.md

 **Client overview**

-A leading player in the mental healthcare space, embarked on a strategic initiative to modernize the front-end of its core platforms --- **Spring (member portal)**, **Compass**, and eventually **Atlas**.
+A leading player in the mental healthcare space, embarked on a strategic initiative to modernize the front-end of its core platforms.
 With rising user expectations, aging UI patterns, and increasing design and tech debt, the need to unify and scale the front-end experience became critical.

 **Business Objective**

 Project **Palisades** was launched as a front-end modernization initiative.
-The goal: improve **usability, scalability, accessibility**, and **design cohesion** across user-facing applications by adopting a centralized component library called **Verdant v3,** built on Chakra UI v3 --- the in-house next-generation design system.
+The goal: improve **usability, scalability, accessibility (ally)**, and **design cohesion** across user-facing applications by adopting a centralized component library built on Chakra UI v3 - the in-house next-generation design system.

-**Strategic importance**
+**Strategic Importance**

 This effort was not just a redesign, but a **refactoring initiative**, aiming to upgrade underlying scaffolding and component systems while preserving workflows, reducing accessibility risk, and enabling long-term maintainability.